G-Molano-LA/fancyflexscore/README.md

 # LIMITATIONS
 - Our approach do not take into account unkwnon regions as we do not obtain b-factors.
 To supply this missing values we thought to put the mean of b-factor, but, as we standarize this value later, we decided that makes no sense to put the mean (as gives 0 in standarization).

-# DEPENDENCIES
-- ICM installed

-# REMARKS
-- Baldo's said : "You can use the b-factor to calculate the protein flexibility, however, this parameter is not totally correct as it contains cristall vibrations."
-- Gery said: b-factor del alpha fold = bad predictions (all have high values)

 # Project Objective
 Programming a standalone program for solving a specific problems.